RIR360/development/journal/2025/march.md

 - Delayed gratifications are 100x better but often don't realize.
 - We just have to stay in the moderation and keep it natural.
 - AI automation is rocking everyone is running towards it.
+- Perfmon & Resmon are underrated life-savar hidden on windows.